 All staff should read the most recent version of the MEI Safeguarding policy on an annual basis and participate in annual training.
-It is also recommended that they read Part 1 (or the condensed version in annex A for those who do not have much direct contact with children) and annex F of Keeping children safe in education which is also updated annually.
-The 2023 version contains some changes from 2022.
+They should also read Part 1 (or the condensed version in annex A for those who do not have much direct contact with children) of Keeping children safe in education which is also updated annually.
+The 2024 version contains some changes from 2023.
+Those staff supervising and organising staff working with students should also read annex E.